 Science 6 (Grade 6) - Sue Rothberg - This yearlong course (28 weeks) will use the Apologia Chemistry and Physics textbook (elementary school book).
 The class will cover the textbook material through a variety of activities including experiments, oral presentations, and projects.
 The teacher will administer her own tests, grade homework, and supervise lab experiments.
 The parent should supervise the timely completion of all reading assignments, homework, and preparation for unit tests.
 Other materials needed: notebook and colored pencils.
 Textbook: Exploring Creation through Chemistry and Physics textbook and Student Notebooking Journal.
-Cost of the course includes all
+Cost of the course includes all supplies for experiments.
+Time: Tuesdays; 9-10:30 am.
+Dates: 8/27-12/3/24 and 1/7-4/15/25 Cost: \$875; 7/4 - \$900 (includes \$35 lab manual and science supplies).

 Life Science (Grade 7) - Sue Rothberg - This yearlong course (28 weeks) covers life and earth science topics.
 Some areas in life science that will be covered include characteristics of life, cell structure, function, reproduction, botany, some zoology topics, and human anatomy and physiology.
 Some areas in earth science that will be covered include earthquakes, continental drift theory, plate tectonics, rock cycle, volcanoes, and properties of minerals.
-The student will have labs that will
+The student will have labs that will include microscope work, dissections, and earth science labs.
+Textbook: Science Shepherd Life Science, 2nd ed by Ohana Life Press, LLC., Life Science Quest for Middle Grades, and Lab Notebook.
+The cost of the course includes dissection specimens and lab manual which covers Life and Earth Science.
+Time: Tuesdays; 10:45-12:15 pm Dates: 8/27-12/3/24 and 1/7-4/15/25 Cost: \$875 7/4 - \$900 (includes \$35 lab manual and science supplies).

 Physical Science (Grades 8-12) - Sue Rothberg - This yearlong course (32 weeks) course will use the Apologia Physical Science textbook to prepare students for upper level science classes.
 Those interested in earning Honors credit will complete an Honors Contract with Mrs. Rothberg.
-Science concepts will be taught using a variety of methods including lecture, oral presentations, demonstrations, labs, and projects.
+Science concepts will be taught using a variety of methods including: lecture, oral presentations, demonstrations, labs, and projects.
 Students will be required to write formal lab reports.
 The teacher will administer her own tests, grade homework, and supervise lab experiments.
 All lab materials are included in the price of the course.
 The parent should supervise the timely completion of all reading assignments, homework, and preparation for unit tests.
 This course counts 1 credit on the high school transcript.
-Textbook: Exploring Creation with Physical Science, 3rd edition and student notebook.
-Time: Monday/Wednesday; 10:45-12:15 pm Dates: 8/16-12/13/23 and 1/8-5/1/24 Cost: \$895; after 7/4 \$920 Honors: \$970; after 7/4 \$995
+Textbook: Exploring Creation with Physical Science, 3rd edition, lab noebook and student notebook.
+Time: Monday/Wednesday; 10:45-12:15 pm Dates: 8/12-12/11/24 and 1/6-4/30/25 (Labor Day off) Cost: \$1025; after 7/4 \$1050 Honors: \$1100; after 7/4 \$1125 (class meets 3 hours per week.)